freenode/web-7.0/content/kb/sasl/irccloud.md

 1. In the channel list, click the settings cog on the server you want to adjust settings for
 2. Click 'identify Nickname'
-3. Enter your passowrd in 'Password for [Nick]
+3. Enter your password in 'Password for [Nick]
 4. Click 'Set Password and identify'